20,000 guests celebrated at the Coronation Concert at Windsor Castle

 To take it from Lionel Richie

-American singer Lionel Richie ripped the royal family from their seats with songs like “Easy Like Sunday Morning” or “All Night Long”.
+American singer Lionel Richie ripped the royal family from their seats with his songs “Easy Like Sunday Morning” or “All Night Long”.
 Chinese pianist Long Long and Italian tenor Andrea Bocelli also performed.

 Dancers from the Royal Ballet collaborated with the Royal Shakespeare Company and other royal arts organizations in honor of Charles.
 They performed a medley of Shakespeare’s “Romeo and Juliet” and Leonard Bernstein’s musical “West Side Story.”
 Rock musician Steve Windwood sang “Higher Love” with the Commonwealth Choir, made up of participants from various former British colonies.
 The finale featured a reunion performance by pop singer Katy Perry and boy band Take That.